Thomas-George-T/thomas-george-t.github.io/content/project/Retro-Reel-Recommender/index.md

 ---
 title: Retro Reel Recommender
-summary: A Content-based recommendation engine API for movies of the 1900’s built using NLP, Flask and Heroku.
+summary: A Content-based recommendation engine API for movies of the 1900’s built using NLP, Flask, Heroku and Python.
 tags:
 - Data Science
 - Machine Learning